0xsol1d/BellsNftTools/README.md

 - `validateInscriptions.js` processes inscriptions to validate ownership and check holdings against a provided account, using API calls to fetch and store results in JSON files.
 You just need to provide the same address as in the `autoInscriber.js` script.

-- `sortInscriptions.js` helps you to sort sort the inscriptions.json file in a ascending order, so the inscripting process will set the ids at the proper place.
+- `sortInscriptions.js` helps you to sort sort the inscriptions.json file in a ascending order, so the inscripting process will set the ids at the proper place when you used "ShuffleLayerConfigurations".